neutronplsr/arch-installer/README.md

 some assumptions:\
 	- you are in a  installed arch linux environment\
-	- you have: `base-devel git micro`
+	- you have: `base-devel git micro`\
+ 	- you have: some network connection, if wireless  `networkmanager`

 this script makes use of the following dot-file repos:\
 [dots-hyprland](https://github.com/end-4/dots-hyprland) \